nextcloud/richdocuments/README.md

     make

+To make appstore build run:

+    make appstore

+The archive is then located in build/artifacts.

 This requires the following things to be present:
 * make
-* which
+* npm
 * tar: for building the archive
-* curl: used if phpunit and composer are not installed to fetch them from the web

-The make command will install or update Composer dependencies.
-The archive is then located in build/artifacts/appstore.